Avocado Oil Mayo

 Instructions

-• In a jar, wide enough to fit your immersion blender, crack egg, making sure the yolk doesn’t break.
+• In a jar, wide enough to fit your immersion blender, crack 1 large egg, making sure the yolk doesn’t break.

-• Add ground mustard, salt, and lemon juice.
+• Add ½ teaspoon ground mustard, Pinch of salt, and juice from ½ lemon.

 • Place the immersion blender at the bottom of the jar, making sure the blender covers the whole yolk.